Configure your SDKs

 resources: $client: methods: health: get /healthThen the SDK usage would be:

-health = client.health()Models
+health = client.health()Methods

 Section titled “Models”A model maps a schema in your OpenAPI spec to a type in your SDK language.
 If you want a schema to be represented by the same type throughout your SDK, you should define a model for it.